jubeelant/bike_membership/README.md

-# animated-journey
+# Google Data Analytics Specialisation Capstone [Coursera]

-R script on my attempt at Google Data Analytic Specialization Certificate's capstone
+This repository mainly serves to host my R script which shows the code that I used to clean, analyse and visualise the capstone project to complete the Google Data Analytic Specialization.